Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Setup and preliminaries

-This is a nonnegative quantity that vanishes only when $\pp=\bm{y}$.
-Observe that we use a generalized version of relative entropy, appropriate for unnormalized states that do not have to sum to unity (e.g., concentration vectors in CRNs).
-For normalized probability distribution, it reduces to the well-known Kullback-Leibler divergence, $D(\pp\Vert\bm{y}):=\sum_{\xx=1}^{\numstate}\ppx{\xx}\ln\frac{\ppx{\xx}}{y_{\xx}}$.
+It is always nonnegative and vanishes only when $\pp=\bm{y}$.
+We use a generalized version of relative entropy, appropriate for unnormalized states that may not sum to unity (such as concentration vectors in CRNs).
+For normalized probability distributions, it reduces to the well-known Kullback-Leibler divergence, $D(\pp\Vert\bm{q})=\sum_{\xx}\pppx{\xx}\ln({\pppx{\xx}}/{q_{\xx}})$.